(1) On an application under section 1024 the registrar shall restore the company to the register if, and only if, the following conditions are met.

 (3) The second condition is that, if any property or right previously vested in or held on trust for the company has vested as bona vacantia, the Crown representative has signified to the registrar in writing consent to the company's restoration to the register.

-(4) It is the applicant's responsibility to obtain that consent
+(4) It is the applicant's responsibility

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 RepudiationThis Practice Note concerns repudiation and sets out what a repudiatory breach of contract means.
 It explains how a repudiatory breach goes to the core of the contract and the options or remedies available to an innocent party as a result of the other party’s repudiation, which include

 Fiduciary DutiesWho is a fiduciary?There is no comprehensive list of the relationships which give rise to the existence of fiduciary duties under common law.
 Some relationships are automatically fiduciary, eg those between trustee and beneficiary, solicitor and client, principal and agent, business

 Traditional procurement of construction contractsThis Practice Note provides a basic explanation of traditional procurement in construction.
 It looks at why this type of procurement is used and also considers particular issues to take into account when choosing to follow this procurement route.When